 Plans Overview

-RamNode offers two cPanel plans: Shared at $4.00/month and Reseller at $8.00/month.
+RamNode offers two cPanel plans: Shared at $6.00/month and Reseller starting at $10/month.
 The Shared plan includes 15 GB SSD storage, unlimited domains, unlimited bandwidth, unlimited email accounts, unlimited databases, and free SSL.
 The Reseller plan adds 100 GB storage and WHM access for managing client sub-accounts.
 Softaculous is included for one-click installs of WordPress, Joomla, Drupal, and 300+ other applications.

 Servers are located in Atlanta (US) and the Netherlands (EU), providing a basic but functional geographic split.
 Pricing is consistent at renewal – what you pay on day one is what you’ll continue paying.